Gene activity fully predicts transcriptional bursting dynamics: Results

-Pooling the parameters derived from all genes, times, locations, and embryos (comprising over $10^6$ data points) accentuates the limited subset of the parameter space utilized and underscores the stringent quantitative relationships emerging from our dataset (Fig. \ref{fig3}F, Fig. \ref{figS13}).
-When we segregate the data into three developmental time windows, these relationships tighten even further, hinting at a modest developmental time dependence (Fig. \ref{figS12}).
-Overall, our analysis shows that, across all data points, the mean transcription rate $R$ is primarily governed by $P_{\rm ON}$, While $K$ remains largely constant.
-The near-constant switching correlation time $T_{\rm C}$ results in an apparent inverse proportionality between $T_{\rm ON}$ and $T_{\rm OFF}$, with only one of these two parameters primarily modulated when $P_{\rm ON}$ changes.
+Pooling the parameters derived from all genes, times, locations, and embryos (comprising over $10^6$ data points) accentuates the limited subset of the parameter space utilized and underscores the stringent quantitative relationships emerging from our dataset (Fig. \ref{fig3}F).
+Overall, our analysis shows that, across all data points, the mean transcription rate $R$ is primarily governed by $P_{\rm ON}$, with only limited modulation of $K$.
+When we segregate the data into three developmental time windows, these relationships tighten even further, hinting at a modest developmental time dependence (Fig. \ref{figS12}A).
+Notably, the relationships obtained within the first developmental window generalize with greater precision (2-fold improvement) our sparse estimates using fixed measurements in a previous study, restricted to this window \cite{Zoller:2018gj} (Fig. \ref{figS13}).
+Furthermore, once we convert our single allele parameters into their single gene copy equivalent, accounting for the combined contribution of two sister chromatids, the resulting relationships display even greater simplicity (Fig. \ref{figS12}B), with a near constant $K$ and an almost linear $R$ to $P_{\rm ON}$ relationship.

+The near-constant switching correlation time $T_{\rm C}$ observed across the pooled data set, is associated with an apparent inverse proportionality between $T_{\rm ON}$ and $T_{\rm OFF}$, with a predominant modulation of one of these two parameters when $P_{\rm ON}$ changes.
 While lowly-transcribing alleles (as characterized by $P_{\rm ON}$) tend to achieve higher expression levels mainly by reducing $T_{\rm OFF}$, medium-to-high-transcribing alleles are predominantly tuned by extending $T_{\rm ON}$ (Fig. \ref{fig3}F).
-This observation means that changes in burst frequency ($F=1/(T_{\rm ON}+T_{\rm OFF})$) govern tuning of the transcriptional activity of low-transcribing alleles, while changes in burst size ($B=K \cdot T_{\rm ON}$) exert greater influence on the tuning of medium-to-high-transcribing alleles (Fig. \ref{figS11}E).
-Consequently, despite the inherent differences among these genes, shared functional relationships associate any given ON-probability with specific underlying bursting characteristics.
+This observation means that changes in burst frequency ($F=1/(T_{\rm ON}+T_{\rm OFF})$) govern tuning of the transcriptional activity of low-transcribing alleles, while changes in burst size ($B=K \cdot T_{\rm ON}$) exert greater influence on the tuning of medium-to-high-transcribing alleles (Fig. \ref{figS11}E,F).

+The association between gene activity level and bursting parameters is discernible due to the wide range of transcriptional activities exhibited by the measured genes.
+This association holds consistently across genes, spatial locations, and time points (see Fig. \ref{fig3}F, Fig. \ref{figS11}, Fig. \ref{figS12}), indicating its relevance across diverse regulatory landscapes, which may involve varied TF concentrations, chromatin accessibility, and distinct activating enhancers.
+However, predicting the direct impact of individual regulatory determinants on bursting kinetics is challenging, given the multitude of factors collectively shaping transcriptional outcomes.
+Thus, targeted perturbation experiments are necessary to elucidate the specific effects of each determinant on bursting behavior.